 Alicia Lillich, orcid.org/0000-0001-8377-0489, is the Kansas outreach and technology coordinator for the National Network of Libraries of Medicine, MidContinental Region.
 She is based out of A. R. Dykes Library at the University of Kansas Medical Center–Kansas City.
 Her research interests include emerging technologies, citizen science, and online communities.

-Elisabeth (Mueller) Nylander, orcid.org/0000-0003-2621-6080, is the instruction and liaison librarian, University Library, Jönköping University, Jönköping, Sweden.
+Elisabeth (Mueller) Nylander, orcid.org/0000-0003-2621-6080, is an instruction and liaison librarian for the School of Health and Welfare, Jönköping University, Jönköping, Sweden.
 Nylander is a Texas native living out her happily ever after in Sweden.
 With over twenty years in the teaching profession and a recent master’s in digital libraries and information science, she is passionate about understanding and encouraging the development of lifelong learning in increasingly complex contexts (e.g., cultural diversity and new literacies).
 In her current practice, she provides support for both students and researchers.
 Her current research interests include the digital impact on education and the development of lifelong learning and new literacies.

 Robin O’Hanlon, orcid.org/0000-0003-0869-4118, is the head librarian, Krausz Library of Podiatric Medicine, Temple University, Philadelphia, PA.
 Prior to this, she was the assistant library director for outreach and public services at the Icahn School of Medicine at Mount Sinai in New York City.
 She graduated from University of Toronto’s iSchool in 2009.
 She is currently pursuing a second master’s degree in criminal justice at the John Jay College of Criminal Justice.
 Her research interests include information-seeking behavior amongst health care professionals, scholarly communications, and the link between incarceration and literacy.